esiivola/enne-analytics-web/_pages/services.md

 ---

-### What do we offer
+### What we offer:

-* Because of the versatile backgrounds in the team, we can be of assistance in many phases of the Data Analysis.
-* We can facilitate strategy workshops to identify quick win projects for our customers as well help to formulate Data Analytics Strategies for our customers.
-* We can do complete pilot projects to assess feasibility of your ideas.
-* We can give training to Business Leadership on Data Analytics and Machine learning as well specialised training on building and implementing models to analyse data.
+We combine data science with product development to help you
+use your data the best.
+By quick testing of ideas, proof of
+concepts and risk analysis, we help you minimize the risk of
+investment and quarantee to only promise what the data allows
+us to.

+We take your bussiness seriosly.
+By combining your domain
+knowledge, our top edge data science knowledge and close
+collaboration during the projects, we quarantee quality.
+By
+clear visualisations and direct communication, we keep you up
+to date at all phases of the project and maybe even help you
+learn something new on the way!

+### What makes us different from our competitors:
-* We use probabilistic machine learning techniques whenever possible.
-The advantages of probabilistic methods can be seen when we not only want to predict from the data but also want to understand the data.
+* We use probabilistic machine learning techniques
+whenever possible.
+  * Probabilistic methods also estimate the error
+  in prediction.
+This way you can be sure that the
+  model does the right thing with the right accuracy.
+  * Probabilistic methods help to understand the
+  data better.
+* We love open source.
+We even develop it ourselves.
+By using open source, we minimize the licence costs
+that often do not provide any extra value.
+* In data science, the timespan from the theory
+to practice is short.
+We have strong academic
+background and know the newest directions in
+the research.
+This way we can quarantee to
+deliver only the best.